Respect for Human Rights

 Response to the UK Modern Slavery Act 2015

-Tokio Marine Group regards slave labor and human trafficking as social issues that must be solved and makes efforts to prevent slave labor and human trafficking in its own businesses and in the value chain (supply chain).
+Tokio Marine Group regards slave labor and human trafficking as social issues that must be solved and makes efforts to prevent slave labor and human trafficking in its own businesses and value chain (supply chain).
 At the same time, the Group is urging its various stakeholders to undertake initiatives toward solutions to these issues.

 UK Modern Slavery Act 2015